bbauska/UofM-Inter-with-JavaScript/readme.md

 ---
 title: |
-  **Interactivity with JavaScript**
+  Interactivity with JavaScript

   taught by Colleen van Lent , PhD
 ---

 ![](images/image001.webp){width="4.0in" height="2.241453412073491in"}

-![Advanced Styling with Responsive Design offered by University of Michigan.](images/image0002.webp){width="2.0in" height="0.8481014873140857in"}
+![Interactivity with JavaScript offered by University of Michigan.](images/image0002.webp){width="2.0in" height="0.8481014873140857in"}